 Trees of environmental signification have been addressed in (i) in the context of indigenous trees.
 With regard to cultural significance there are a number of aboriginal sites throughout the municipality.
 The actual locations of individual trees cannot be identified due to cultural awareness of the aboriginal community; however, the general location is corner of Wellington Road and Stud Road, Rowville.
-This information is also stored on ATS database to aid in identification.
+This information is also been shared with Councils line clearing contractor to aid in identification.